VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-1/03-deploy-to-openshift.md

 Before we deploy the application, we have to make a few changes so our application runs smoothly using External Configurations.

 The first step is we're going to assign view access rights to the our deveoper account.
-We have to do this before deploying the application, so that it's able to access the OpenShift API in order to read the contents of the ConfigMap.
+We have to do this before deploying the application so that it's able to access the OpenShift API and read the contents of the ConfigMap.
 We can do that with the following command:

 ``oc policy add-role-to-user view -n $(oc project -q) -z default``{{execute}}

+We should see `role "view" added: "default"` as output.
 The next step is to create our ConfigMap configuration and deploy it to OpenShift using:

 ``oc create configmap app-config --from-file=greeting-service/src/main/etc/application.properties``{{execute}}